This post may contain affiliate links. Please read our disclosure policy.

 - In a mixing bowl add all of the cake ingredients.

-- Using an electric mixer, set on low, beat until ingredients are combined.
-Turn mixer to medium and continue to beat for 4 minutes.
+- Using an electric mixer, set it on low, then beat until the ingredients are combined.
+Turn the mixer to medium and continue to beat for 4 minutes.
 Pour into a prepared pan.

 - Bake in preheated oven for 45-50 minutes or until a skewer inserted into the center of the cake comes out with just a few moist crumbs.
 Cool in pan for 10 minutes, then invert onto a cake plate and cool completely.